-HTC cleared of Apple patent infringement by U.K. judgeAlex Wagner - Deputy Managing Editor, News Desk
+HTC cleared of Apple patent infringement by U.K. judgeAlex Wagner - Editorial Director of News and Content

 Apple may be stringing together courtroom wins here in the U.S. as of late, but things aren't going quite as well for the company across the Atlantic.
 A U.K. judge has ruled that HTC products do not infringe on four Apple patents, which cover things like slide-to-unlock, multi-touch software and tools that allow users to scroll through photos and change alphabets.
 Judge Christopher Floyd also said that three of Apple's patents are invalid, with the only valid one being related to photo scrolling.